epics-extensions/EPNix/docs/nixos-services/user-guides/phoebus-save-and-restore.md

     package = pkgs.elasticsearch7;
   };

-  # Elasticsearch, needed by Phoebus Save-and-restore, is not free software (SSPL | Elastic License).
+  # Elasticsearch can be used as an SSPL-licensed software, which is
-  # To accept the license, add the code below:
+  # not open-source.
+But as we're using it run tests, not exposing
-  nixpkgs.config.allowUnfreePredicate = pkg:
+  # any service, this should be fine.
-    builtins.elem (lib.getName pkg) [
+  nixpkgs.config.allowUnfreePackages = [ "elasticsearch" ];
-      "elasticsearch"
+  # While waiting for Nixpkgs' packaging of Elasticsearch 8 / 9.
-    ];
+  nixpkgs.config.permittedInsecurePackages = [ pkgs.elasticsearch7.name ];
 }
 ```